The global travel experiences I loved in 2017 that you should not miss.

 This piece of English Paradise is as quintessentially British as you can get, and oh, how I love England.
 The fields quite literally look like green velvet, and when staying, I did feel like the queen.
 The staff bent over backwards, our room was a former stable elegantly done up to feel as cosy and warm it was spacious.

 I took my daughter, Stella, which was a brilliant decision as we both love horse riding and the outdoors, beautiful clean food and unwinding by the fire.
 It’s not often a country stay ticks every box, but Coworth Park absolutely did.
-A must when in London.
+A must-do for a 3 day (at least) break from the pace of London.

-A sumptuous hotel to indulge in everything Cannes is: Hôtel Martinez, Cannes
+A sumptuous hotel to indulge in everything Cannes is: Grand Hyatt Cannes Hôtel Martinez.

-Staying at the Hôtel Martinez in Cannes with my children at the height of the French summer was a sensational experience.
-We stayed in late June, in a newly refurbished ocean view room, and all fell in love with the everything, including the pool as well as the beach club bar.
+Staying at the Grand Hyatt Cannes Hôtel Martinez with my children at the height of the French summer was a sensational experience.
+We stayed in late June, just before the height of the European summer in July, in a newly refurbished ocean view room, and all fell in love with everything, including the room, the view, the pool as well as the beach club bar.

-It really was an extraordinary experience to see two 9-year-olds figure out Cannes, it’s history, the luxury and the whole scene, and my son was in awe at the bevy of luxury cars parked at the hotel’s doorstep each morning.
+It really was an extraordinary experience to see two 9-year-olds figure out Cannes, it’s history, the luxury and the whole scene, and my son was in awe at the bevy of high end European cars parked at the hotel’s doorstep each morning.
 Another spot we just did not want to leave.

 Read more here. :